rowanmanning/cuff/README.md

 Development
 -----------

-To develop Binder you'll need to install [Node.js][node], clone the repo, and install dependencies with `make deps`.
+To develop Cuff you'll need to install [Node.js][node], clone the repo, and install dependencies with `make deps`.
 If you're on Windows, you'll also need to install [Make for Windows][make].

 Once you're set up, you can run the following commands: